AnnaHollandSmith/MakersBnB/README.md

 ```
 Ensures that the user is redirected to a different page after signing up
 Ensures user is greeted by their email address
+Ensures that sign up can only be completed with matching passwords (using flash)
 ```